alexfigliolia/galena/README.md

 # Galena
 Lightning fast platform agnostic state!
 Galena is a one-stop-shop for creating reactive state that supports your global application or individually isolated features.
 Galena operates on the premise of pub-sub and mutability allowing for significantly higher performance over more traditional state management utilities.

 In Galena, your state architecture is a composition of reactive units that can be declared at any point in your application lifecycle.
 Your units of state can exist in isolation (similar to React Contexts) or as part of one or more global application states (similar to Redux).
-Galena offers a global application state solution that supports on-demand initialization, performant updates, and rich development API - without tons of boilerplate!
+Galena offers a global application state solution that supports lazy initialization of state units, performant updates, and rich development API.

 ## Getting Started